AvolitesLtd/TitanManual/docs/timelines.md

 which can then be replayed by the console with the same timing.
 These are called **Triggers**.

-The following types of trigger can be recorded.
+The following types of trigger can be created.
 You can record these actions in real time using **Live Record** or enter them as manual triggers at specified times using the touch screen.

 Trigger             | Action
 --------------------|----------
-Set Level           | Set playback to a level over a fade time.
-This is like pushing up the fader over 2 seconds for example.
+Set Level           | Fades up a playback to a set level over a time.
+This has the same effect as you pushing up a fader.
+If the playback has fade times programmed these also run.
 Go to cue           | Go to a cue in a cue list.
-You can either specify a cue number or just record a *Go* trigger to run the next cue, which will follow the fade times programmed in the cue list.
+You can either specify a cue number or just record a *Go* trigger to run the next cue.
+The cue will follow the fade times programmed in the cue list.
-Flash               | Flash a playback
+Flash               | Flash a playback (see [Flash and Swop](./running-the-show/playback-controls.md#flash-and-swop-buttons)) Timed Flash         | Flash a playback with programmed fade times Timed Flash and Go  | Timed flash with Go, for a cue list Swop                | Swop a playback (see [Flash and Swop](./running-the-show/playback-controls.md#flash-and-swop-buttons)) Preload             | Preload the LTP values of a playback over a number of seconds (see [Preload](./running-the-show/playback-controls.md#flash-and-swop-buttons))
-Timed Flash         | Flash a playback with programmed fade times Timed Flash and Go  | Timed flash with Go, for a cue list Swop                | Swop a playback (cancels all other playbacks while active) Preload             | Preload the LTP values of a playback over a number of seconds Marker              | Mark a point in the timecode for information Wait for go         | Pause the timeline until you press Go to resume (only on internal timecode)
+Marker              | Mark a point in the timecode for information Wait for go         | Pause the timeline until you press Go to resume (only on internal timecode)